-(a) Either Party may request modification of the provisions of this agreement.
+Either Party may request modification of the provisions of this agreement.
 Modifications of provisions of this Agreement are valid only when reduced to writing and duly signed by the Parties.

-(27) CONSTRUCTION and RENOVATION
+(27) CONSTRUCTION AND RENOVATION

-Construction and renovation projects for a local government's principal Emergency Operations Center (EOC), are allowable under the EMPA Program.
+Construction and renovation projects for a local government's principal Emergency Operations Center (EOC) are allowable under the EMPA Program.
 The Division must provide written approval prior to the use of any EMPA Program funds for construction or renovation.
 Requests for EMPA Program funds for construction of an EOC must be accompanied by a justification to their EMPA Grant Manager for review and processing.
 The above examples are not intended to exclude other construction projects as potentially allowable costs.
 For example, construction of a facility for the storage of critical emergency supplies, as a Point of Distribution (POD) for emergency distribution, and/or to serve as a staging area for deployment of emergency response resources is potentially an allowable expense.
 Other construction or renovation projects, such as a secondary or local EOC, will be considered on a case-by-case basis, with advance written approval.

-(28) REAL PROPERTY
+(28) REAL PROPERTY AND STATE SECURITY INTEREST

-Section 287.05805, Florida Statutes, Contract requirement for use of state funds to purchase or improve real property-Each state agency shall include in its standard contract document a requirement that any state funds provided for the purchase of or improvements to real property are contingent upon the contractor or political subdivision granting to the state a security interest in the property at least to the amount of state funds provided for at least 5 years from the date of purchase or the completion of the improvements or as further required by law.
+In accordance with section 287.05805, Florida Statutes, if any state funds are utilized for the acquisition of real property or for improvements to real property, the Contractor or Political Subdivision receiving such funds must grant the State of Florida a security interest in the subject property.
+This security interest shall be, at a minimum, equivalent to the total amount of state funds provided.
+The security interest must remain in effect for a period of at least five (5) years from the date of property purchase or the date of completion of the improvements, or for a longer duration if so, mandated by applicable law.